mklan/remote-youtube-dl/README.md

 python setup.py install
 ```

-set environment variables to configure the service
+optionally set environment variables to configure the service

 ```bash
 export YDL_DL_PATH='/path/to/downloads' # defaults to the current dir (ommit the trailing '/' !)